 X – Represents a combination of hazardous materials and tank vehicle endorsements (H, N)

-Meeting all of the following requirements based on the Pennsylvania CDL study guide is the very first step to obtain a CDL:
+Meeting all of the following requirements based on the Pennsylvania CDL study guide is the very first step to obtaining a CDL:

 Take the PA CDL practice tests

 It is required to pass a written knowledge test.
-Based on the PennDOT CDL driver’s manual, the test shows how much the candidates know about commercial driving laws.
+The test shows how much the candidates know about commercial driving laws based on the PennDOT CDL driver’s manual.

 Get PA CDL Permit